How do I choose the best pension provider?

 As an employer in the UK, it’s mandatory to enrol eligible employees into a workplace pension without them needing to be asked a part of it.
-This is known as Automatic enrolment (‘auto-enrolment’) and was introduced by the government in 2012.
+This is known as Automatic enrolment (‘auto-enrolment’) and was introduced by the government in 2012 to help employees build for retirement and to promote the importance of having savings for the future.
 These rules apply to any business in the UK with one or more eligible employees.

 Employers were gradually required to automatically include employees in a workplace pension scheme – starting with large employers, then medium sized businesses, followed by small employers.